Safehaven-io/Smart_Contracts/README.md

 https://hosho.io

-contracts will be uploaded in week 19
+contracts will be uploaded in week 19 (foreseen 22/4)